wessenstam/gts2021-prep/CI-CD Pipeline/docker_files/README.md

 10. This will show an Warning about an application wants to open in your name, do you want to authorize or not
 11. Select the **Authorize** button and now you should see the Drone server UI

-### Machine that is running the containers

-As we are using a Registry with Self Signed Certificates we need to tell Docker to allow those certificates.
-To do this, create a file (if not exist) `/etc/docker/daemon.json` and add the following parameter:

-`{
-  "insecure-registries" : ["IP ADDRESS of the Docker VM that runs the Registry Container"] }`

-As the Nginx container is running https, we don't have to add any ports.
-It then defaults to HTTPS port 443.

 ### Your local Laptop/Machine
 The Gitea environment that we will deploy is using Self Signed Certificates.
 To allow git to also use this repository, provide the following commands: